-The program consists of two inter-related courses, designed to serve students with interests ranging from Conservation Ecology and Natural History to Outdoor Education and Leadership, as well as Circumpolar Studies and a variety of Self-Designed possibilities.
+The program consists of two inter-related courses, designed to serve students with interests ranging from Ecology and Natural History to Outdoor Education.

 This course is a field-based exploration of the natural history and ecology of the Sierra Nevada, with an emphasis on vegetations and flora of montane forest and alpine biomes, as well as elements of mountain geography including weather and climate and the geologic and glacial history of the region.
 Students build on foundational principles of ecology and botany through development and practice of observation, identification, and interpretation skills and the keeping of a refined naturalist field journal.
 Topics include identification and classification skills for flora and fauna (including regular sessions with botanical keys, as well as extensive use of other types of field guides), natural community composition and structure, biogeographic concepts, mountain weather and climate, and mountain geomorphology.